Exact solution of a non-Hermitian $\mathscr{PT}$-symmetric Heisenberg spin chain: Bethe Ansatz Equations

 where $\xi_+$ is a free parameter.
 One can define a transfer matrix shown below

 where the trace is over the auxiliary space $V_a$ and the operators $T_a(\lambda)$ and $\hat T_a(\lambda)$ are given by

-It is straightforward to prove the commutative property of the transfer matrix \textit{i.e.} $[t(\lambda_i), t(\lambda_j)] = 0~\forall~ \lambda_i,\lambda_j\in\mathbb{C}$ and its eigenvalues are holomorphic functions of $\lambda\in\mathbb{C}$.
+It is straightforward to prove the commutative property of the transfer matrix for any two distinct spectral parameters \textit{i.e.} $[t(\lambda_i), t(\lambda_j)] = 0~\forall~ \lambda_i,\lambda_j\in\mathbb{C}$ and its eigenvalues are holomorphic functions of $\lambda\in\mathbb{C}$.
 Moreover, the commutative property guarantees that the transfer matrix behaves as a generating function for a family of infinite towers of commuting operators, among which is the Hamiltonian.
 Simultaneous diagonalization of the operators $t(\lambda_i)$ allows us to obtain complete spectral characteristics of the quantum integrable model.
 In this model, Hamiltonian is related to the first derivative of the logarithm of $t(\lambda)$ at $\lambda=0$ and $\theta_i=0~ \forall ~i$ \textit{i.e.}

 if one identifies the free complex parameters $\xi_\pm$ as $\xi_-=\frac{1}{h_1}$ and $\xi_+=\frac{1}{h_N}$.

 The eigenvalues $\Lambda(\lambda)$ of the transfer matrix Eq.\eqref{transmat} satisfy the Baxter's $T-Q$ relation \cite{baxter1972partition}